-Students interested in living on campus during the spring semester that are not currently living on campus, can apply by visiting our Living On Campus website.
+Students interested in living on campus during the academic year 2021-22, can apply by visiting our Living On Campus website.
 The “How to Apply to Live On Campus” link will provide you with step-by-step guidance.
-Applications for the new residence hall are available in myLCCC, by clicking on the Student Housing App and selecting “Spring 2021” on the left-hand side.
+Applications for the new residence hall are available in myLCCC, by clicking on the Student Housing App and selecting “Fall 2021” on the left-hand side.

 The daily health screening is only to acknowledge new or worsening medical conditions.
 In this situation, you should only report if the symptom(s) is worse than normal for you.

-- Face-to-Face: Face-to-face classes will be exclusively on-campus, in-person class meetings at one of the LCCC campuses as originally defined in the Fall 2020 schedule.
+- Face-to-Face: Face-to-face classes will be exclusively on-campus, in-person class meetings on the Cheyenne campus.

-- Hybrid: Hybrid classes includes some on-campus, in-person class meetings combined with virtual instruction.
-All ACC classes will be offered in the hybrid model.
+- Hybrid: Hybrid classes include some on-campus, in-person class meetings combined with virtual instruction.
+These classes are offered in Cheyenne and on the ACC campus in Laramie.

 Please contact the ITS Support Desk for assistance with Canvas.
 They can be reached at 307.778.4357 or firstname.lastname@example.org.
 Or you can submit a ticket through myLCCC using the Support Desk icon.